Aman2913/Event-Automation/README.md

 # README: Scheduling EC2 Instances for Off-Hours

 Welcome to the quick guide on how to schedule EC2 Instances for Off-Hours.
-This README provides a summary of the steps outlined in the [full article](https://medium.com/@kevinkiruri/saving-costs-with-precision-scheduling-ec2-instances-for-off-hours-348e7a13096f), authored by [Kevin Kiruri](https://www.linkedin.com/in/kevin-kiruri/).
+This README provides a summary of the steps outlined in the [full article].

 ## :rocket: Introduction